shreyanshGupta2001/DBMS-MIni-Project/README.md

 ![](Screenshots/4%20Delete/DeleteOp3.png)

 # SEARCH
-1- I also made one Search record button, which searches any record on the basis of ID given, for example I give ID as 2 here
+1- There is one Search record button, which searches any record on the basis of ID given, for example I give ID as 2 here

 ![](Screenshots/5%20Search/SearchOp.png)